Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 Esp32 board can be slightly different in some sensitive areas like interrupt handling.
 This makes porting complex.

-Some users successfully used MicronetToNMEA on Teensy 3.6, 4.0 and 4.1 boards with minimal adaptations.
+Teensy 3.6, 4.0 and 4.1 boards have been successfully used with minimal adaptations.

 Teensy boards can be ordered here : <https://www.pjrc.com/teensy/>

 ### CC1101 board

-CC1101 is absolutely mandatory to MicronetToNMEA.
-It is the IC which enable RF communication with Micronet/TackTick devices.
+CC1101 is mandatory to MicronetToNMEA.
+It is the IC which enables RF communication with Micronet/TackTick devices.
 CC1101 breakout boards are very cheap but the quality of design and components is often less than average.
-So do not expect to have the same distance performance than an original TackTick device.
-Be careful when ordering this board since it is designed for a specific range of frequencies (filter and antenna), even if the board is announced to support 434 & 868 (the IC can, but the antenna filter can not).
+So do not expect to have the same distance performance than original TackTick devices.
+Be careful when ordering this board since it is designed for a specific range of frequencies (filter and antenna), even if the board is announced to support 434 & 868MHz (the IC can, but the antenna filter can not).
 MicronetToNMEA needs a board designed for 868/915MHz usage.
 Ordering the wrong board would dramatically reduce operating distance between MicronetToNMEA and TackTick devices.
 Here is an example of a suitable board: [868MHz CC1101](https://www.amazon.fr/laqiya-cc1101-868-MHz-Transmission-Antenne-Transceiver/dp/B075PFQ57G)

 These low-cost boards are often delivered without any documentation,